 Congratulations You're Pregnant: Important Oral Health LinkCongratulations on this exciting and busy time in your life!
 There is so much to think about right now – nutrition, baby clothes, pregnancy books, how to pay for college! – but don’t forget about your teeth and gums.
 It may be easy to overlook your mouth when you’re thinking about your growing belly, but it’s equally important to maintain a healthy mouth while you’re maintaining a healthy body.
 Brushing and flossing contributes to your overall health, and if your mouth is healthy, it’s more likely that your baby’s mouth will be healthy.

 Your body and mouth will experience many changes during pregnancy.
 Due to the increase in hormones during pregnancy, particularly an increase in estrogen and progesterone, your gums are more prone to bacterial accumulation.
-This accumulation can lead to gingivitis, which presents itself as painful, red-swollen gums that may bleed, and generally begins to surface as early as the second month.
-Pregnancy gingivitis, if left untreated, can progress to periodontitis, a more serious form of gum disease.
+This accumulation can lead to gingivitis, which presents itself as painful, red-swollen gums that may bleed, and generally begin to surface as early as the second month.
+Congratulations you’re pregnant, and remember pregnancy gingivitis, if left untreated, can progress to periodontitis, a more serious form of gum disease.
 The good news is that routine dental treatment can be performed safely at any time during pregnancy so you can avoid this with proper care!

 Your dental health also plays an important role in your ability to deliver a full-term, healthy weight baby.
 Research suggests a link between pre-term, low birth weight babies and gingivitis because excessive bacteria can enter the bloodstream through your gums.
 If this happens, the bacteria can travel to the uterus, triggering the production of the chemical prostaglandins, which is suspected to induce premature labor.
 Furthermore, untreated dental disease can lead to pain, infections and unnecessary exposure to medications, any of which could harm the developing fetus.
 Poor oral health can also affect the nutritional intake of expectant mothers, which is essential for fetal growth and survival.